Vice President Harris is going to Poland after the U.S. rejected fighter jet offer

 Harris will meet with Polish officials on Thursday

-Harris' trip was planned well before the disagreement happened.
-She has been meeting and talking with NATO allies on the alliance's eastern flank even before Russia invaded Ukraine, and plans to discuss "next steps" to respond to Russian aggression, officials told reporters.
+Harris' trip has been in the works for a while.
+She has been meeting and talking with NATO allies in Eastern Europe even before Russia invaded Ukraine, and plans to discuss "next steps" to respond to Russian aggression, officials told reporters.

 On Thursday, she will hold meetings with Polish President Andrzej Duda and Prime Minister Mateusz Morawiecki — as well as with Canadian Prime Minister Justin Trudeau, who happens to be visiting Warsaw at the same time.

-Officials said Harris will meet Ukrainians who have fled their country, as well as U.S. embassy staff from Kyiv, who are now based in Poland because of the conflict.
+Officials said Harris will meet Ukrainians who have fled their country, as well as U.S. Embassy staff from Kyiv, who are now based in Poland.

 On Friday, Harris will meet with Romania's president in Bucharest